+Figure 8.
+Internal plan

-The present case study concerns the laser scanning survey of the "Santa Maria della Libera" Church in the municipality of Aquino, and the related structural analysis for the static verification of the church’s cross vaults [7].
+The present case study relates to the laser scanning survey for the Santa Maria della Libera church in the municipality of Aquino, and the attendant structural analysis for the static verification of the church’s cross vaults [7].

-The church, dating 1000-1100 A.D. in pure Romanic-Benedictine style, was built with the typical "local soft" travertine, fragmentary material of the remains of Roman buildings surrounding the place where it was erected.
+The church, which dates from 1000–1100 A.D. and is characterised by a pure Romanic–Benedictine style, was built with the typical ‘local soft’ travertine, fragmentary material of the remains of Roman buildings surrounding the area where it was erected.